SarodYatawatta/calibration-pytorch-test/README.md

 Here is an image showing the reduction of calibration error (Student's T loss) with minibatch (CPU time) for LBFGS and Adam.
 Adam runs faster but slower to converge.
 LBFGS uses 1 epoch and Adam uses 4 epochs in the image.
 The minibatch size is 1/10-th of the full dataset.

+For a much faster, C/CUDA version of the LBFGS optimizer, follow [this link](https://github.com/nlesc-dirac/sagecal/tree/master/test/Dirac).

 For a completely different method to calibrate, see also [ManOpt](https://github.com/NicolasBoumal/manopt/blob/master/examples/radio_interferometric_calibration.m).